Early 2026 Government Shutdowns

 Presidential administration: Donald Trump

-In 2026, the federal government underwent two partial shutdowns, partially stemming from congressional disputes over immigration enforcement policy following the fatal shooting of Alex Pretti by agents of U.S. Customs and Border Protection (PBS, The Guardian.
+In 2026, the federal government underwent two partial shutdowns, partially stemming from congressional disputes over immigration enforcement policy following the fatal shooting of Alex Pretti by agents of U.S. Customs and Border Protection (CPB) (PBS, The Guardian).
 On January 22, the United States House of Representatives passed the remaining six of the twelve annual appropriations bills.
 Two days later, Senate Democrats withdrew support for the United States Department of Homeland Security (DHS) funding measure—which includes CBP appropriations—advocating instead for a short-term continuing resolution to allow time for reform negotiations.

 The first funding lapse lasted from January 31 to February 3 and affected roughly half of federal agencies.
 Lawmakers ultimately agreed on January 29 to advance five appropriations bills alongside a two-week continuing resolution for DHS, which ended the initial shutdown once the House approved it on February 3.
 However, negotiations during the extension failed to yield a compromise, leading to a second shutdown beginning February 14 that was limited to the Department of Homeland Security.